I want to start off by being sure you see this link to download my free Passover stuff:

 9. Remember the redemption and salvation given to us by Yeshua’s death with the bread and the wine.

-I truly don’t have time to go into theology of why I do or believe how to do things at Passover.
+I truly don’t have time to go into the theology of why I do or believe how to do things at Passover.
 Many have written very thoughtful posts on these subjects.
-I’m going to try to keep this post strictly practical about how I do these things.
+I’m going to try to keep this article strictly practical, focusing on how I do these things.

 I made my own Haggadah.
 A Haggadah is the booklet that contains all the Passover Seder readings.
 It’s like a program.
 I started with one someone else made, then changed several parts to make it how I wanted.
 I removed some parts and added some parts.
 You can do this, too!
 You have a lot of freedom with your Seder!
-I’ll explain more about my seder later in this post.
-Keep reading.
-You can download my Haggadah here and alter it to suit your needs.!
+I’ll explain more about my seder later in this article.
+You can download my Haggadah for free in the Passover Kit at Store.TorahSisters.com.
+And it’s editable so you can change the words, names and anything you want.

-To obey the first command, that the Passover is only to be eaten by those in covenant with Yehovah, I simply only invite believers to my home for Passover.
+To obey the first command, that the Passover is only to be eaten by those in covenant with Yahweh, I simply only invite Believers to my home for Passover.
 Passover is to me, now, much like what Communion was when I was in the mainstream church.
-(Honestly, Paul was talking about Passover in those “communion’ passages.)
+(Honestly, Paul was talking about Passover in those “communion passages.)
 Paul and Torah remind us that if our heart is not right with the Father and we are not in covenant with Him, that we will die if we partake in the bread and cup.
 So, I only invite those who are in covenant so far as I know.
-At a certain point, I remind my guests to skip the bread and wine if they have heart issues that they need to work out.
+At a certain point, I remind my guests to skip the bread and wine if they have heart issues they need to address.

-One thing we do about two weeks before Passover, is we put up a red cloth over our doorway to remind us of the first Passover and the blood of Yeshua.
-Click here to read a blog post and see pictures of it.
+One thing we do about two weeks before Passover is we put up a red cloth over our doorway to remind us of the first Passover and the blood of Yeshua.

-“I’m so glad to welcome you to partake in this Passover meal with my family and me.
-I want you to see how I do it tonight and ask questions and learn as much as you can.
+I prefer to do Passover in my home.
+I like the intimacy, and I see a pattern for doing it in the home in Scripture.
+But Yeshua rented a room, so you can, too, if you want.
+But doing Passover in my small home means I can only invite a couple of families each year.
+I imagine some of you have the same dilemma: you want more people to come, but some want to be invited year after year, and you just can’t fit them all.
+My friend Anne Elliott has a solution for this, to try to keep it fair, and I’ve adopted her solution as well, so this is what I tell my guests each Passover: “I’m so glad to welcome you to partake in this Passover meal with my family and me.
+I want you to see how I do it tonight, ask questions, and learn as much as you can.
 But next year, I won’t invite you back.
 Rather, I want you to have your own Passover in your home with your own personal family.
-The next year invite others to your home to see, partake and learn like you are this year.
-That way, I can keep inviting other new people, and so can you, and together, we can keep reaching more believers and show them how to do Passover, like a ripple effect.”
+The next year, invite others to your home to see, partake, and learn like you are this year.
+That way, I can keep inviting other new people, and so can you, and together, we can keep reaching more Believers and show them how to do Passover, like a ripple effect.”

 Get the Matazh

-Plan ahead of where you’ll get your matzah, or plan to make your own.
-I order it here, on Amazon.
+Plan where you’ll get your matzah, or plan to make your own.
+I ordered it on Amazon.
 But order early, because it can take a while to arrive.
 Some grocery stores carry it, too.
 I order about three or four pieces per person, but when I have lots of kids coming, I order lots extra.
 The Seder is long, and they get hungry, so I let them munch on it during the whole Seder.
 Any leftovers will get eaten during the rest of the Feast.
-Click here for a great recipe to make your own.
+You’ll also find many recipes in these magazines.

 Spring Cleaning & Removing Leaven

 And yes, removing leaven means that I throw out a lot of food.
 Oh, well.
 It’s a small price to pay in obedience out of love.
 He’s bigger than my grocery bill, so I don’t worry about it.
 Adios, leaven!
 See you in a week, bread!
-(Don’t forget to check the freezer for leaven.
+Don’t forget to check the freezer for leaven.
 Been there, forgotten that!
-Again, a great Gospel illustration!)
-(I will add that some people simply get the yeast/leaven out of their house, and that means different things to different people.
-You choose.)
+Again, a great Gospel illustration!

-So, by Passover, my home is clean and the leaven is out.
+So, by Passover, my home is clean, and the leaven is out.
 Except I do hide one piece of plain bread for the kids to find at the beginning of the seder.
 (The word seder means an order of events, like a program.)
-I wrap the bread in a napkin or on a paper plate or something so bread crumbs don’t mess up my leaven free clean home, though!
-But I do have a dustbuster on hand!
+I wrap the bread in a napkin, on a paper plate, or something so bread crumbs don’t mess up my leaven-free, clean home, though!

 A Plush Lamb

-Some families get a white stuffed animal lamb to keep front and center in their home starting on the tenth day.
-They carry it around and use it to remember what it was like for the Israelites to keep the lamb in their home, love it, then sacrifice it.
+We also get a white stuffed animal lamb to keep front and center in our home starting on the tenth day.
+We use it to remember what it was like for the Israelites to keep the lamb in their home, love it, and then sacrifice it.
 Do you see Yeshua in all of this?
 Isn’t it beautiful?
-We will do this tradition this year.
 Click here to see the plush lamb I just ordered.

 On the 14th

 We eat the Passover meal on the 14th day at dusk.
-Some people call this beginning of the 15th day.
-I follow the sighted moon, so I don’t know until fourteen days prior if the meal will be on this day, or the next.
-So, for example, this year I’m inviting people and I basically say, “Will you please come to Passover at my home on April 1?
-There is a possibility it will be on April 2, instead, but I’ll let you know for sure a couple weeks ahead.”
+Some people call this the beginning of the 15th day.
+I follow the sighted moon, so I don’t know until fourteen days prior if the meal will be on this day or the next.
+So, when I invite people, I say, “Will you please come to Passover at my home on April 1 (or whatever day it is)?
+There is a possibility it will be on April 2, instead, but I’ll let you know for sure a couple of weeks ahead.”

 Make it About the Kids

-One of Yehovah’s main purposes in asking us to do Passover each year is to teach the children, so I make a big deal for the kids.
-I have children, so it’s easy for me to invite families with kids, also.
-But I hope that when I’m an old lady, I’ll still have my grandchildren here and invite other young families.
+One of Yahweh’s main purposes in asking us to do Passover each year is to teach the children, so I make a big deal of it for the kids.
+I hope that when I’m an old lady, I’ll still have my grandchildren here and invite other young families.
 I can work to impress adults at the other Feasts, but this meal is for the kids.
 They are the focus.
-You can find loads and loads of ideas for ways to incorporate kid fun into your Passover on Google or Pinterest.
-Surf around and do it a bit different each year.
-Last year, I taught the kids like how I used to each Sunday School classes.
-I used my “teaching kids voice” and asked questions and the whole bit.
-Break out the flannelgraph, use object lessons, have the kids act out the Exodus story, use props-whatever!
-You can even have the small children come sit near you you on the floor.
-Click here for a video you can play for the children when it’s time to tell the Exodus story.
+Surf around and do it a bit differently each year.
+Last year, I taught the kids like I used to teach Sunday School classes.
+I used my “teaching kids voice,” asked questions, and did the whole bit.
+Break out the flannelgraph, use object lessons, watch a short video, have the kids act out the Exodus story, use props-whatever!
+You can even have the small children come sit near you on the floor.
 Somehow, spend at least part of your Seder program talking just to the kids.
-Your adults guests will know and appreciate that’s what you’re doing.
+Your adult guests will know and appreciate that’s what you’re doing.
 Parents will love it.
 I thought I’d be nervous, so I actually made notecards, which was fine!
 You don’t have to be an expert or a great teacher.
-You’ll be following Yehovah’s commands.
-Don’t you think He’ll give you the words to say and make it work out just fine for His glory?!
+You’ll be following Yahweh’s commands.
+Don’t you think He’ll give you the words to say and make it work out just fine for His glory?
 Click here to see some fun props on Amazon for telling the story.

 The Food!

-One thing to consider when choosing your menu is that food has to stay warm while you are doing the talking/program part of your Seder.
-I don’t serve the food for a good hour or two after the Passover begins.
-I borrowed roasters and such to keep the food warm so I can be done cooking by sundown and sit in the Seder.
-So choose food that won’t “wilt while it waits.”
-I prefer to make all the food myself so I know it’s Biblicaly clean and doesn’t have leaven.
+One thing to consider when choosing your menu is that the food has to stay warm while you are doing the talking and program part of your Seder.
+I don’t serve the food for a good hour or two into the seder.
+I borrow roasters and such to keep the food warm so I can be done cooking by sundown and then I can fully participate in the Seder.
+Choose food that won’t wilt while it waits.
+I prefer to make all the food myself, so I know it’s Biblically clean and doesn’t have leaven.

 We make charoset the day before.
-It is a traditional food and you can read more about it in the Haggadah.
+It is a traditional food, and you can read more about it in the Haggadah.
 There are several recipes online.
 Some make it with wine, some with grape juice.
-I recommend making it very very sweet.
-Yum!
-Enjoy the photo of my kids making the charoset we served last year.
+I recommend making it very sweet.

 I actually bought some of my food pre-made.
-Think Gordon Food service, or buying from a catering company, etc. Just check ingredients and ask about leaven/yeast.
-I serve some meat, a couple side dishes, and a dessert.
+Think Gordon Food Service, or buying from a catering company, etc. I serve some meat, a couple of side dishes, and a dessert.

-I could not fit all my guests and tables in my dining room, so I moved furniture around in the living room, and we had our Passover in there.
-I had to set up three or four of those six foot folding tables, which meant I had to serve the food buffet style from the kitchen counter.
-I would prefer to serve family style, but it worked out just fine.
+I couldn’t fit all my guests and tables in my dining room, so I moved furniture around in the living room, and we had our Passover there.
+I had to set up three or four of the six-foot folding tables, which meant serving the food buffet-style from the kitchen counter.
+I prefer to serve family-style, but it works out just fine.

 Decorate!